 “Yeah.
 I know where the lunch tables are too….But…When the bus picks us up, where do we go?”

-“Can I tell you something?… Dad’s got a bunch of unknown’s in his life right now too.
-New stuff comes with a lot of unknowns.
-That can be really scary.
+“Can I tell you something before I answer?… Dad’s got a bunch of unknown’s in his life right now too.
+New stuff comes with a lot of unknowns, and it can be really scary.
 Did you know that the Bible actually talks to us about how to deal with it?